renyming/SOEN691_BIG_DATA/README.md

 In order to provide the baseline for MC-NN performance comparison, kNN was applied to the entire dataset offline.
 Since there is one hyperparameter k (the number of nearest neighbours) in kNN, cross-validation was used to search for the optimized value of k.
 The whole dataset was randomly split into 5 folds.
 1/5 was used as training, which is around 5,000 data samples, 4/5 were used for test.

-The range of k been search is [3, 9] with increment of 1, [10, 100] with increment of 10.
+The range of k been search is [3, 9] with the increment of 1, [10, 100] with the increment of 10.

 As for the distance calculation, squared difference was used for numerical features.
 Categorical feature distance was considered as 1 for different category values.

 kNN is very expensive to compute, since it has to calculate the distance between one testing instance with every sample (there are more than 5,000 samples in this case).
 It is infeasible to run the spark job with single node.
-But thanks to Dr. Tristan Glatard’s sponsorship, we were able to perform the kNN evaluation on [Computer Canada](https://www.computecanada.ca/)'s cluster with a reasonable running time.
+But thanks to Dr. Tristan Glatard’s sponsorship, we were able to perform the kNN evaluation on [Compute Canada](https://www.computecanada.ca/)'s cluster with a reasonable running time.

 ### 2. Micro-Cluster Nearest Neighbour (MC-NN)